-Keep A Clean House
+Keep A Clean House to Prevent Pests

 Keeping your home clean can mean many different things, as pests look for both food, shelter, and water when entering a home.
 Below, we have outlined three ways to ensure that your home is not a desirable habitat for roaches, spiders, mice, rodents, and other pests.

-Water – When people hear that they need to eliminate water from their home, often times they don’t quite understand what is meant.
-Your West Palm Beach pest control services provider isn’t suggesting that you not use water in your home, but rather are saying that you should air out and dehumidify certain areas.
+Water – When people hear that they need to eliminate water from their home, often times they don’t quite understand where there may be an issue.
+Your South Florida pest control services provider isn’t suggesting that you not use water in your home, but rather are saying that you should air out and dehumidify certain areas.

 Keeping crumbs off of the floor, keeping food on shelves, and packaging food in sealed containers are all ways that you can deter pests from entering your home.
 The key to keeping your home pest free is ensuring that a pest would have better luck finding food elsewhere than in your home.

 Shelter – You might be thinking “Shelter?
 Isn’t my home a shelter?”, and while yes, it is, we mean shelter in the sense of a pest’s shelter from you!
 If your home is full of clutter pests can actually be in your home for quite some time before you even notice.

 Seal Potential Entry Points

-As a pest control services provider, we have seen a number of infestations in West Palm Beach as a result of homeowners or business owners failing to seal cracks, or holes, leading into their homes.
+As a pest control services provider, we have seen a number of infestations in South Florida as a result of homeowners or businesses failing to seal exterior cracks or holes..
 But what are some of the more common places that you should be looking?